FANXIN-Gmail/mini-Train/README.md

 # How to start
-Run the "train_sample.py" to train the model.
+Run the "train_sample.py" to train the model. <br>
-Run the "test_sample.py" to evaluate the model.
+Run the "test_sample.py" to evaluate the model. <br>

 # MIT LICENSE